-TV listings have been obtained from 34 newspapers/magazines spanning all of Canada:
+TV listings have been obtained from over 30 newspapers/magazines spanning all of Canada:

 Our main sources were the CBC Times (which has its own dedicated page here) and TV Guide (Lake Ontario Edition), which was sold in Ontario and the US cities of Buffalo and Rochester in New York state.
 (The CBC transmissions could therefore be received by those US cities close to the Canadian border.)

 Each Province, region or main city had its own local newspapers, which had detailed TV listings for that region, and on occasion also articles about the series.
 (Samples of these listings and articles can be found on each of the Transmission pages):

 - Peace River Block News (Dawson Creek)

 - Kamloops Daily Sentinel

 - Prince Rupert Daily News